 An easy and quick dessert (ashtaliyyeh in Lebanese) for a busy day; once made, the little cups can sit for a few days in the fridge and be grabbed at will.
 I used a pistachio cream sold in a Middle-Eastern market made with Turkish pistachios, but am including a recipe for a homemade pistachio paste which will not be salty like that product I bought.

-Pistachio cream puddingJoumana Accad Mediterranean, Middle Eastern May 23, 2020 Dessert, pudding, ashtaliyeh, lebanese,
+Pistachio cream puddingJoumana Accad Mediterranean, Middle Eastern May 23, 2020 Dessert, pudding, ashtaliyeh, lebanese, tagged,

 Prep Time: 2 minutes